Towards Practical Large-scale Randomized Iterative Least Squares Solvers through Uncertainty Quantification: Experimental results

 \subsection{Consistency of Esimators}

-To verify the consistency of our estimators, we solve 44 least squares problems (512 unknowns, 1024 equations) with coefficient matrices generated from \textit{Matrix Depot} \cite{matrixdepot}.
+To verify the consistency of our estimators, we solve 44 least squares problems (512 unknowns, 1024 equations) with coefficient matrices generated from \textit{MatrixDepot} \cite{matrixdepot}.
 Each of these least squares problems is solved three times, once for each of the FJLT, Gaussian, and Achlioptas sketching methods, using an embedding dimension of $p=20$, a narrow moving average window width of $\lambda_1=1$, and a wide moving average window width of $\lambda_2=100$ for 10,000 iterations.
 At each iteration, for each of the three different sketching methods and 44 matrix systems, the values of $\tilde \rho_k^\lambda$, $\tilde \iota_k^\lambda$, $\rho_k^\lambda$, and $\iota_k^\lambda$ are recorded.
 Using these values, we compute the relative error for both estimators, $\tilde \rho_k^\lambda$ and $\tilde \iota_k^\lambda$, by taking the absolute value of the difference between the value of the estimator and the value of the quantity being estimated divided by the value of the quantity being estimated.
-We then summarize the distribution of these relative errors by computing the 5th, 50th and 95th percentiles for both estimator types.
-In the top left graph of \cref{fig:rho}, we plot these percentiles for the relative error of $\tilde{\rho}_k^\lambda$, $\frac{|\tilde{\rho}_k^\lambda-\rho_k^\lambda|}{\rho_k^\lambda}$; in the top right graph, we do the same for the relative error of $\tilde \iota_k^\lambda$, $\frac{|\tilde \iota_k^\lambda-\iota_k^\lambda|}{\iota_k^\lambda}$.
-In the bottom graph we show an example of the absolute error of $\tilde \iota_k^\lambda$ (black line), and that of $\tilde \rho_k^\lambda$ (orange line) for the solver applied to a hadamard matrix system.
+We then summarize the distribution of these relative errors by computing the min, 50th percentile, and max for both estimator types.
+In the top left graph of \cref{fig:rho}, we plot these statistics for the relative error of $\tilde{\rho}_k^\lambda$, $\frac{|\tilde{\rho}_k^\lambda-\rho_k^\lambda|}{\rho_k^\lambda}$; in the top right graph, we do the same for the relative error of $\tilde \iota_k^\lambda$, $\frac{|\tilde \iota_k^\lambda-\iota_k^\lambda|}{\iota_k^\lambda}$.
+In the bottom graph we show a specific example of the absolute error $|\tilde \rho_k^\lambda - \rho_k^\lambda|$ (orange line), and the absolute error $|\tilde \iota_k^\lambda - \iota_k^\lambda|$ (black line) for the solver applied to a Hadamard matrix system from \cite{matrixdepot}.
+More detailed results for the max and min of these relative errors across all sampling types, for each of the 44 systems tested can be found in \cref{sum_tab}.